Site icon GreatSynthesizers

 Some of the “cons”

-Four small detriments:
+Five small detriments:

 First of all, with the PS-3100 you’re limited to one VCO per note.
 Usually, that’s enough (considering its power and musical results).
 But you may sometimes wish for floatings (beats, you know what I mean?) … in which case you might need a second PS-3100 (or a PS-3200 or a PS-3300).

-And then, the filter resonance is weak.
+Second, the filter resonance is weak.
 No self-oscillation here.
 Which is surprising, thinking of the diabolic MS-20 filters.

-Then again, there are no proper CV/Gate connections.
+Third, there are no proper CV/Gate connections.
 Well, this is a full polyphonic instrument, so how should that work?
 But we can suggest a very clever solution: Kenton Electronics offers a full-blown MIDI kit.
 It’s not really cheap, but considering the huge sound potential of a PS-3100 in your studio-setup, it might be worth the money!

 And keep an eye on the condensers of your PS-synthesizer!
 They are filled with fluid that might possibly leak (as with a battery).
 Don’t wait until it happens – that’s too late.
 Another reason for a service-check every 3 or 4 years!